 I can pick your product, create a compelling product description, and start selling your product at a profit.
 I will not be the first one who has done that.

-Before getting down to it, however, take great caution when writing mobile-optimized product descriptions for Amazon.
+Take great caution when writing mobile-optimized product descriptions for Amazon.
 You must look at Amazon’s mobile optimization strategy to do well.

 For example, they only show about 200 characters of the product description on mobile.
 Your first 200 characters will be critical because the Amazon product description appears just above the bullet points.

-Remember, about 70% of Amazon shoppers areusing their smartphones.
+Remember, about 70% of Amazon shoppers are using their smartphones.
 Those sellers targeting mobile-first customers tend to duplicate points in the product description and the bullet section.

 It is not necessarily a bad thing, but you can do better.
-Instead of duplicating the features, you can expand on them.
+Instead of duplicating the features, you can instead expand on them.
 Keep the main points, but don’t repeat them.
 Add a story, application, or experience to them.